scicloj/metamorph.ml/README.md

 ## Main idea

-This library is based on the idea, that in machine learing model evaluations, we often do not want to tune only the model and its hyperparameters, but the whole data transformation pipeline.
+This library is based on the idea, that in machine learning model evaluations, we often do not want to tune only the model and its hyperparameters, but the whole data transformation pipeline.

 It unifies the often seperated concerns of data preprocessing + hyper-parameter tuning.

-In a lot of areas of machine learining, certain aspect of the pre-processing needed to be tuned (by trying), as not clear-cut decisions exists.
+In a lot of areas of machine learning, certain aspect of the pre-processing needed to be tuned (by trying), as not clear-cut decisions exists.

 One example could be the number of dimenssion in PCA or the vocabulary size in a NLP ML model.
+But it can be as well, the "boolean" alternative, if stemming should be used or not.

-This alibrary allows exactly this, namely hyper-tune an arbitraty complex data transformtion pipeline.
+This library allows exactly this, namely hyper-tune an arbitraty complex data transformtion pipeline.

 ## Quick start